Why is life making me suffer?

 He said when he first arrived home, he would argue with everyone around him, snap at his partner and children.
 He wouldn’t accept any help and started drinking heavily.
 He felt immense frustration and anger due to his situation and what life had thrown at him and fell into a deep depression.

-He was on the verge of ending it all and looked at his daughter sleeping when a sudden realisation hit him.
-He realised he did have so much to live for and that even with his disability he could still enjoy life.
+He was on the verge of ending it all until he looked at his daughter sleeping and a sudden realisation hit him.
+He finally realised he did have so much to live for and that even with his disability he could still enjoy life.
 He may not look like he did before but inside he felt like the same person, and that it was only the anger at his predicament that was changing his personality.

 He said it was at that moment that he fully accepted his situation and with it, this immense calm came over him.
 He realised he wasn’t suffering because of being in a wheelchair but because he hadn’t accepted it.

-This man went on to represent his country in the Paralympics and now does talks all over the country to those in the same situation.
+This man went on to represent his country in the Paralympics and now does talks all over the country to those in similar situations.

 This story hit me very hard when I read it, and it took me back to my non-acceptance of my anxiety that created so much extra suffering.
 When I initially suffered, I was always fighting against it, arguing with it and feeling sorry for myself, not once did I accept my situation.